versatica/mediasoup/doc/Building.md

 ### `invoke clean`

-Cleans built objects and binaries.
+Cleans the built objects and binaries of mediasoup, keeping those of the Meson subprojects and the dependencies, so they don't need to be built again.

 ### `invoke clean-build`

-Cleans built objects and other artifacts, but keeps `mediasoup-worker` binary in place.
+Cleans the Meson build directories entirely (hence also the built objects of the Meson subprojects and the dependencies), but keeps the installed binaries such as `mediasoup-worker` in place.

 ### `invoke clean-pip`